bruceravel/SCFtests/use.md

-Each of these folders has much of the same stuff as the data-bearing tests for [feff85exafs](https://github.com/xraypy/feff85exafs), including a mustache template for `feff.inp`, a json file controlling how the template is filled in, &chi;(k) data, and a python script defining a fitting model using Larch.
-There is also a Feff6 input file and a `paths.dat` file which is used to be sure that each Feff calculation produces the exact same set of paths.
+Each of these folders has much of the same stuff as the data-bearing tests for [feff85exafs](https://github.com/xraypy/feff85exafs), including a mustache template for `feff.inp`, a json file controlling how the template is filled in, &chi;(k) data, a python script defining a fitting model using Larch, and a Feff6 input file.

 Future materials:

-* methyltin
+* methyltin, multiple data set, simple molecule
 * ???

 ## Established tests